envoyproxy/playground/docs/examples/front-proxy.rst

     :figwidth: 30%
     :align: right

-The proxy and service need to be connected to this network.
+The proxy and service need to be connected to the network you are creating.

 Click on the "Proxies" tab and select "proxy0".